Autumn 2023 support

 Teachers may tell the student the grade at which their performance in the assessment indicates they have performed.

-On 15 September 2023 the Joint Council for Qualifications (JCQ) updated its ‘Instructions for the Conduct of Qualifications’ document for the 2023/24 academic year to provide more clarity to candidates, exam officers and teachers given recent changes in technology.
+The Joint Council for Qualifications (JCQ) has updated its ‘Instructions for the Conduct of Qualifications’ document for the 2024/25 academic year.

 Year round support